codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 }
 {% endhighlight %}

-From now on the IO worker will just handling, as the name explain, the IO operations of the connected client, like new instructions sent or output to be sent out after a subscription request for example.
+From now on the IO worker will just handle, as the name explain, the IO operations of the connected client, like new instructions sent or output to be sent out after a subscription request for example.